 - Build-up of a platform investment: GI Partners targets platform companies that are well suited to carry out an acquisition program due to the companies' leading competitive position and/or operation within a fragmented or overlooked market.

-- Underperforming businesses / assets experiencing financial distress: GI Partners seeks to invest in companies and assets that are underperforming or undergoing some level of financial distress resulting from event-driven cyclicality or events unique to the industry or business.
+- Performance improvement opportunities: GI Partners seeks to invest in companies and assets that are underperforming or undergoing some level of financial distress resulting from event-driven cyclicality or events unique to the industry or business.